Gospel of Grace Ministries

 The Holy Scriptures

 The Bible alone is the word of God.
-We adopt to the fullest expression of our faith the Holy Scriptures given by inspiration of God, as the only sufficient, authoritative rule for all knowledge, faith, and obedience.
-The Scriptures are holy, in that, it is special, separate, and perfect.
-It is the very God breathed word concerning what He has said about Himself as well as the way of salvation.
+We adopt to the fullest expression of our faith the Holy Scriptures, given by the inspiration of God, as the only sufficient and authoritative rule for all doctrine, faith, and obedience for the believer.
+The Scriptures are holy in that they are perfect, special, consecrated, and set apart from all other writings.
+It is the very God-breathed word concerning what He has said about Himself as well as His way of Salvation.

 II Timothy 3:16 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.”

-We believe the gospel revealed in these Scriptures as the basis for all Scriptural interpretation, for all doctrinal matters, and for all motivation to obedience, and worship.
-The gospel we adopt is defined in the Holy Scriptures as God's promise of eternal salvation grounded upon the merits of Christ's obedience and death, His very righteousness, freely imputed to God’s elect.
-God's people know and understand this by God-given faith.
+We believe the Gospel revealed in these Scriptures is the basis for all biblical interpretation for all doctrinal matters and motivation to obedience and worship.
+The Gospel we adopt is defined in the Holy Scriptures as God's promise of eternal Salvation grounded upon the merit of Christ's obedience to the precepts of God’s Law and His death under the penalty of the Law, His righteousness established and freely imputed to God’s elect.
+God's people know, understand, and receive this promise only by God-given faith.

-It is the ministry of this church, as a "ministry of reconciliation" by the "word of reconciliation" to encourage every sinner who hears this gospel to seek salvation based only on the merits of the blood and righteousness of Christ alone, as proclaimed in the Holy Scriptures.
+It is the ministry of this church, as the "ministry of reconciliation" by the "word of reconciliation" to preach and teach this Gospel as the only way of Salvation that can only be had through Sovereign Grace based on the merit of the obedient life, blood and righteousness of Christ alone shed for His particular people, as proclaimed in God’s Holy word.

 II Corinthians 5:18-21 “And all things are of God, who has reconciled us to Himself by Jesus Christ, and has given to us the ministry of reconciliation; To wit, that God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and has committed unto us the word of reconciliation.
 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be reconciled to God.
 For He has made Him to be sin for us, who knew no sin; that we might be made the righteousness of God in Him.”